CATEGORY:

 UX/UI & Brand Designer (solo)

-2.5 weeks (Sprint format)
+2.5 weeks (Sprint format) | 2025

 About.

-The platform offers three key features:
+The platform introduces three core capabilities:

-Customizable filters with full transparency.
+• Customizable filters with full transparency and control

-Freelancers don’t just need jobs — they need clarity, relevance, and the feeling of being truly understood.
+Freelancers don’t just need jobs, they need clarity, relevance, and the feeling of being truly understood.

 Research & insights.

-It’s so hard to know which client to trust — and even harder to find work that actually fits my skills.
+It’s so hard to know which client to trust and even harder to find work that actually fits my skills.
 Everything just feels like noise.

 This is what I heard repeatedly during early interviews.

-To design a product that truly supports freelancers, I started with deep immersion — not assumptions.
+To design a product that truly supports freelancers, I started with deep immersion, not assumptions.
 My goal was to understand how freelancers search, what overwhelms them, and what kind of support they're missing.

 Additional Insights